DH9: Digital Humanities in Practice

 About

-This Working Group will lay the foundation for a multi-year digital storytelling and oral history project with BIPOC students/alumni centered on our own institutions' racist pasts in order to envision and enact new institutional futures.
+Building on our series of workshops in 2021–22, in 2022–23 this working group will continue to lay the foundation for a multi-year digital storytelling and oral history project with BIPOC students and alumni of the University of Rochester and Syracuse University.
+This project will focus on our own institutions' racist pasts in order to envision and enact new institutional futures.

 Open to New People